yuanchaiyc/Ling471/questions.md

 ### Scenario ###
 You are trying to run a program which is supposed to print out a sentence, but you aren't seeing the sentence printed out.

-**Do**:
+**Do:**
-* Post something along the lines: "I have my terminal open on my Mac.
+* Post something along the lines:
+    "I have my terminal open on my Mac.
 I am in my home directory.
 I am typing: `python myprogram.py` but what I am observing is the following error message: `python: can't open file 'myprogram.py': [Errno 2] No such file or directory`.

-**Don't**
+**Don't:**
-* Post something along the lines: "I am trying to run my python program but it doesn't work".
+* Post something along the lines:
+    "I am trying to run my python program but it doesn't work".

-**We need to know exactly what you are doing** (not just conceptually, but technically: in what environment you are working (terminal or IDE, etc.), which operating system you are using, **which exact action you are performing** (e.g. command), and **what exact behavior you are observing** (e.g. a specific error message), in order to be able to help.
+**We need to know exactly what you are doing** (not just conceptually, but technically: in what environment you are working (terminal or IDE, etc.), which operating system you are using, **which exact action you are performing** (e.g. which exact command you are typing), and **what exact behavior you are observing** (e.g. a complete and specific error message), in order to be able to help.

+_It doesn't work_ is frustrating, for sure, but it is **uninformative**!